Dripdrop12/ipardalis/content/babies/upcoming.md

 {{< notice note >}}
 Everyone who has made a reservation in 2022 will receive a $150 discount.
 If you would like to redeem your discount from a previous reservation, contact us!

 All reservations made between now and Thanksgiving will have their discount applied to their invoice.
-For example, a reservation listed at $499 is $349 after the discount.
+For example, a reservation listed at $499 is $349 after the Thanksgiving Giveback sale.
 You just need to put $75 down to lock it in!
 {{< /notice >}}

 # Reserve first, pick first